raphaelmansuy/til/docker/index.md

-# 10 minutes to deploy a Docker App to AWS using ECS
+# Deploy a Docker App to AWS using ECS

-AWS proposes two container orchestrations service: ECS and Kubernete.
+AWS proposes two container orchestrations services: **ECS** and **Kubernete**.

-Well integrated with the AWS ecosystem, ECS is the proprieratary version.
+Well integrated with the AWS ecosystem, ECS is the proprietary version.

 ## What we will build

 In this tutorial we will explain how to:

 - Package and build a node application and package a simple node application with Docker
-- Create a ECR repository to store our Docker Image
+- Create an ECR repository to store our Docker Image
 - Upload the Docker image to the repository
 - Create and launch an Elastic Container Cluster (ECR)
 - Launch our application as a task within the Elastic Container Cluster
-- Expose and open this application on internet
+- Expose and open this application on the internet

 ![Workflow Shema](https://github.com/raphaelmansuy/til/raw/main/docker/images/schema01.png)

 - [Docker](https://www.docker.com) is a technology that helps to package and ship applications easily in production.
 - [ECS](https://aws.amazon.com/ecs/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc&ecs-blogs.sort-by=item.additionalFields.createdDate&ecs-blogs.sort-order=desc) stands for Elastic Container Service.
 It is a fully managed container orchestration service
 - [ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) stands for Elastic Container Repository.
-ECR allows to storage of Docker Images on AWS.
+ECR allows storage of Docker Images on AWS.

 Concepts:

-- A cluster is logical grouping of hardware ressources.
+- A cluster is a logical grouping of hardware resources.
-- A task a set of metadata (memory, cpu, port mappings, environment variables, etc) that describes how a container should be deployed.
+- A task is a set of metadata (memory, CPU, port mapping, environmental variables, etc) that describes how a container should be deployed.
-- Services are responsible to manage advance configuration such as load balancing
+- Services are responsible for managing advanced configurations such as load balancing

-## The [nodeJS](https://nodejs.org) application to deploy
+## The [NodeJS](https://nodejs.org) application to deploy

 We want to deploy a basic express node application that displays the current time each time the index page is refreshed.